craftcms/docs/docs/6.x/extend/validation.md

 When you extend `CraftCms\Cms\Validation\Ruleset`, Craft automatically emits an [event](#events) as rules are resolved.
 :::

-By default, [components](#components) use the `CraftCms\Cms\Validation\ComponentRules` ruleset, which forwards many internal calls to the corresponding `Validatable` methods so that the validation “subject” can be responsible for its own validation lifecycle.
+By default, [components](#components) use the `CraftCms\Cms\Validation\ValidatableRules` ruleset, which forwards many internal calls to the corresponding `Validatable` methods so that the validation “subject” can be responsible for its own lifecycle.
+If a ruleset is instantiated _without_ a subject, it’s assumed you want to work with request data.
+As a result, you can use ruleset classes in place of [form requests](#form-requests).

 ### Scenarios